Ida B. Wells

 A daughter of slaves, Ida B. Wells was born in Holly Springs, Mississippi, on July 16, 1862.
 A journalist, Wells led an anti-lynching crusade in the United States in the 1890s, and went on to found and become integral in groups striving for African-American justice.
 She died in 1931 in Chicago, Illinois.

 Born a slave in 1862, Ida Bell Wells was the oldest daughter of James and Lizzie Wells.
-The Wells family, as well as the rest of the nation's slaves, were freed about six months after Ida's birth, thanks to the Emancipation Proclamation.
+The Wells family, as well as the rest of the slaves of the Confederate states, were decreed free by the Union, about six months after Ida's birth, thanks to the Emancipation Proclamation.
 However, living in Mississippi as African Americans, they faced racial prejudices and were restricted by discriminatory rules and practices.

-Ida B. Wells's father served on the first board of trustees for Rust College and made education a priority for his seven children.
-It was there that Wells received her early schooling, but she had to drop out at the age of 16, when tragedy struck her family.
+Ida B. Wells's parents were active in the Republican Party during Reconstruction.
+Her father, James, was involved with the Freedman’s Aid Society and helped start Shaw University, a school for the newly freed slaves (now Rust College) and served on the first board of trustees.
+It was there that Ida B. Wells received her early schooling, but she had to drop out at the age of 16, when tragedy struck her family.
 Both of her parents and one of her siblings died in a yellow fever outbreak, leaving Wells to care for her other siblings.
 Ever resourceful, she convinced a nearby country school administrator that she was 18, and landed a job as a teacher.

 In 1882, Wells moved with her sisters to Memphis, Tennessee, to live with an aunt.
 Her brothers found work as carpenter apprentices.
 For a time, Wells continued her education at Fisk University in Nashville.

 On one fateful train ride from Memphis to Nashville, in May 1884, Wells reached a personal turning point.
 Having bought a first-class train ticket to Nashville, she was outraged when the train crew ordered her to move to the car for African Americans, and refused on principle.
-She was then forcibly removed from the train.
+As she was forcibly removed from the train, she bit one of the men on the hand.
 Wells sued the railroad, winning a $500 settlement in a circuit court case.
 However, the decision was later overturned by the Tennessee Supreme Court.